Curryfrom3/Error-404/README.md

 ### How will you communicate that it’s time to merge?

 We all must agree during stand up or majority if someone is not here.

+# Project Prep 2

+## Idea One

+Movie Review website

+The idea would be using the movie api to get the movie data.
+Then we would create a movie review object and store that into our mondoDB database.
+The Schema would include The title, a brief description that we would get from the api.
+Then the user would be able to leave a review and some notes about the movie and what they liked about it.

+The problem it solves is remembering if a movie is worth reccommending to a friend, and get more great movies to be seen.
+We are going to use AUTH0 in order to keep everyones reviews seperate and only show the reviews from the user who is logged in

+The MVP would be a website where we can leave reviews in a star rating and description.
+The site needs to be able to log in, show the previous movies that were reviewed and allow new movies to be reviewed.

+## Idea two

+Playlist Making Website

+The idea would be using the spotify api in order to make playlists to suit whatever mood youre in.

+The problem it would solve is shuffling music and not having songs that fit the vibes.
+This would be done by logging in and then showing the playlist that corrispond to the user.
+This will also let the user, add , edit and remove playlists as they see fit.

+The MVP would be a website that finds songs using the API and stores the playlists into an array of some kind in order to store them and view them.